LewisJEllis/awesome-lua/readme.md

   - [llthreads2](https://github.com/moteus/lua-llthreads2) - Newer rewrite of llthreads.
   - [lanes](https://github.com/LuaLanes/lanes) - Library implementing a message passing model with one OS thread per Lua thread.
   - [luaproc](https://github.com/askyrme/luaproc) - Message-passing model which allows multiple threads per OS thread and easily generalizes across a network.
 See also [the paper](http://www.inf.puc-rio.br/~roberto/docs/ry08-05.pdf) where it originated.
+  - [emilua](https://docs.emilua.org/api/0.4/tutorial/actor.html) - It generalizes luaproc by splitting thread spawning and VM spawning into different functions so you can even use multiple heterogeneous (e.g. work-stealing or dedicated threads all communicating seamlessly) thread pools per process.
+It also supports the actor model (i.e. you can include the address of a Lua VM in the message itself to give room for arbitrary messaging topology, and proper lifetime tracking propagates through).
+Alongside with support for inter-VM concurrency, it further breaks each VM down into a fibers runtime to also exploit intra-VM concurrency in the same fashion as of coroutine-based multitasking which works well for async IO (also supported).

 For more on the differences (particularly between `lanes` and `luaproc`), see this [comparison](http://www.luteus.biz/Download/LoriotPro_Doc/LUA/LUA_For_Windows/lanes/comparison.html) of options; somewhat dated, but covers how each one works and the significant differences.